 - Continence – Do your elderly loved ones still have good enough control over their toileting habits?
-Or do they have continence issues making them need more help?
+Or do they have incontinence issues making them in need of more help?

 The foregoing are just some of those things to put into consideration when determining an ideal facility for your older loved ones.
 Assisted living residences might be the better option if they need minimal help with the ADL.

 You could also speak with their physicians to know the extent of care that would be needed.